levpolevoy/email-scraper/README.md

 - A project with files with certain naming conventions (similar to Django).
 - A single file or any other custom structure.

-This is a simple exercise so I thought that it would be easier to use the single file method (find_emails.py).
+This is a simple exercise so I decided to just do it in one file (find_emails.py).

 ## Tasks

 - [X] Crawl one page and extract email addresses from it.
 - [X] Crawl all of the discoverable pages.
 - [X] Limit crawling to one domain.
-- [X] Deduplicate the discovered email addresses (see pipelines.py).
+- [X] Deduplicate the discovered email addresses.
 - [ ] Print emails as soon as they are found (instead of waiting until processing is over).

 ## Alternative solutions